Skip to Main Content

 NOT excludes results that contain concepts that you do not want to find.
 Searching for advertising NOT marketing retrieves all the results that contain the word advertising, but excludes the results that contain the word marketing even if the word advertising is present.
 Each circle represents the results that contain the words advertising and the results that contain the word marketing.
 Using NOT only displays results containing the word advertising represented by half-moon shape of the advertising circle.

-If you type: Homeless AND Teenage OR Adolescent
+• If you enter: Homeless AND Teenage OR Adolescent

-You need to say: Homeless AND (Teenage OR Adolescent)
+• Instead, you need to enter: Homeless AND (Teenage OR Adolescent)

-Group the OR concepts together using ( ) to ensure that the search is processed in the expected way.
+• Group the OR concepts together using brackets to surround those search terms/keywords ( ) and ensure the search is processed in the expected way.

 Truncation